tda-qchem/tda-qchem-explorations/docs/formamide_dimer_bonds.md

 # Chemical context

-Formamide dimer is an archetypal example of hydrogen-bonded systems, in which the substantial contribution to the hydrogen bond (HB) is due to *orbital interactions*.
+Formamide dimer is an example of hydrogen-bonded systems, in which the substantial contribution to the hydrogen bond (HB) is due to *orbital interactions*.
-The electron density (ED), electrostatic potential (ESP) and Lambda2 are some of the best-suited molecular descriptors to explore how this interaction manifests in real space.
+We explore what can be learned from the analysis of its electron density (ED) and the electron localization function (ELF).
+We confront it with the "deformation density" plots for the total electron density and the density of the selected orbitals.

-Here, we first demonstrate the TDA of ED.
-Then, we complement it with the visualization of Lambda2.
+Specifically, we are interested in the description of charge transfer and polarization effects that are significant mechanisms for the hydrogen bond in this dimer.

 # Pipeline description